ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 span across layers for multi-layer network troubleshooting.

-As described in {{!RFC9940}}, a network incident refers to an undesired occurrence such as an unexpected interruption of a network service, degradation of the quality of a network service, or the below-target performance of a network service.
+As described in {{!RFC9940}}, a network incident refers to an undesired Occurrence such as an unexpected interruption of a network service, degradation of the quality of a network service, or the below-target performance of a network service.
 Different data sources, including alarms, metrics, and other anomaly information, can be correlated and combined into one or a few network